Burn Collector #1-9 Book

 by Al Burian

-Back in print!
-It's the first nine issues of Al Burian’s sporadically published and widely acclaimed personal zine.
+The first nine issues of Al Burian’s sporadically published and widely acclaimed personal zine.
 Beginning in the mid-nineties, Burian distributed his work through the tight-knit network of the DIY punk music scene.
 Burn Collector caught on because of its unusual content—the writing blueprinted a post-punk persona that was smart, strange, political but not correct, attached to sub-culture, but striving for a connection to the world at large, and to the greater themes of human existence.
 Timeless stories and reflections on suburban boredom, cross-country travel, living without luxury, existential dread, and Black Sabbath, among other salient topics.
 The book first appeared in early 2000; it went through six printings, along the way garnering acclaim from readers, and inspiring more than a few to write and self-publish.
 Another generation of kids can now be moved by its message of hope, laughter in the face of adversity, and the beauty of stolen office supplies.

 Read our interview with Al on our blog.